Complex Swaps

 Example

 Instead of investing in, say, vanilla one-year paper, a corporate treasurer can maintain three-month rolling assets at Libor flat and pay that floating stream into an index amortizing swap with a one-year lock-out and a final maturity that represents the maximum period for which he is comfortable locking in his funds.
 As Libor decreases, the amortization speeds up.
 For the lock-out period, the treasurer earns an above-market rate on his assets.
 In return for this, after the lock-out period he accepts that, if Libor declines, instead of benefiting from paying less into the swap and receiving fixed on the full notional amount, the swap will amortize, forcing him to reinvest the freed-up cash at lower rates.
-These swaps are usually structured so that as long as the amortization falls in a range between zero (the swap matures on the full original notional amount) and 100% immediately after the lock-out period, the treasurer achieves an above-market yield as well as a flexible medium-term investment vehicle.

 Because amortization is expected, the swap performs rather like a money market instrument after the lock-out period and provides cash liquidity as it amortizes.